HtzKn3bulaR/TicTacToy/README.md

       Use the launch parameter *-sessionlog* when launching RVGL!

-      The RVGL Multiplayer Lobby must be started before selecting the log file, as RVGL only creates the log file when a new Lobby is started.
+      The RVGL Multiplayer Lobby must be started before selecting the log file in TicTacToy, as RVGL only creates the log file when a new Lobby is started.

       You may have to click "Refresh" in TicTacToy to see it when you started the Multiplayer Lobby with TicTacToy already opened.